 Virginia landlord-tenant laws are contained in the Virginia Residential Landlord and Tenant Act.
 The landlord-tenant relationship can be established either through a verbal or written rental agreement.

-After the relationship has been established, both parties obtain certain rights and responsibilities as per the Virginia landlord-tenant law.
+After the relationship has been established, both parties obtain certain rights and responsibilities as per the Virginia landlord-tenant law, aswell as local landlord-tenant laws.
 For instance, your tenant obtains the right to live in a habitable rental property.
 Failure on your part to provide such housing gives your tenant the right to terminate their lease immediately.

 As a Virginia residential landlord, you also obtain certain rights such as the right to enter your tenant’s rented unit to perform needed or required tasks.

-Both landlords and tenants also obtain certain roles.
+Both the landlord and the tenant also obtain certain roles.

 The following is a basic overview of the Virginia landlord-tenant law.